blitzwolfz/MemeRoyale/README.md

 The match card is used to show a Player vs Player card before their regular matches.
 You can use any other image just note that there are image requirements that need to be followed.
 I can provide the image requirements but they are also in the code.
 You can do trial and error if you use.

+Additionally, since this is a rewrite of another repo, one would expect to the old repo's non-code files.
+I have decided to not copy over these code files since that old repo still has them.
+In addition, the old repo will not be deleted, allowing for future access of those files.

 ## JSON Files